zero-plusplus/vscode-operate-from-autohotkey/README.md

 * This document has been translated from Japanese to English using [DeepL Translate](https://www.deepl.com/translator)
 * **This extension is for AutoHotkey users who use VSCode**
 * **Currently no pull requests are being accepted**
 * Bug reports and feature requests are accepted [here](https://github.com/zero-plusplus/vscode-operate-from-autohotkey/issues).
-I'll respond to you immediately or by the next day, so please feel free to do so.
+I'll respond to you immediately or by the next day, so please feel free to do so

 # News